 At this point the reader should prepare an example for a blind meeting and compare it with the example we have given.
-Our example has been purposely printed upside down to encourage the reader to participate in this suggested exercise.

 Do remember that all the examples given in our series are also read by the enemy, so do not blindly copy them.
 They are suggestions to assist activists with their own ideas.

-Example of Blind Meeting Place: Toyshop on Smith Street.
+Example of Blind Meeting

+Place: Toyshop on Smith Street.